monica-yesildirek/Bike-Share/README.md

 The complete process and explanation can be found at `Bike-Share/2 - Transform and Load/Transform_Load.R`.
 In this step, data was transformed using R then loaded to the Google Cloud Platform using the `bigrquery` library in R.

 ### Completed Deliverable
-Data was cleaned in R and imported to BigQuery in Google's Cloud Platform for team accessibility and SQL query and analysis.
+Data was cleaned in R and imported to BigQuery in the Google Cloud Platform for team accessibility and SQL query.

 - [x] Documentation of any cleaning or manipulation of data
 - - - -